Skip to Main Content

 • Payday alternative loans (PALs): PALs are relatively small, shorter-term loans offered by certain federal credit unions to their members as a more affordable alternative to payday loans.
 PALs I have amounts from $200 to $1,000, with terms from 1 to 6 months.
 You must also be a member of the credit union for at least a month to qualify.
 For PALs II, however, the maximum amount increases to $2,000, with terms from 1 to 12 months, and there is no waiting period requirement upon joining the credit union.
 APRs on both PAL types are capped at 28%.

 • Cash advances through apps: These are relatively small loans that are repaid on your next payday.
 You may be able to receive your funds for free within a few days, or instantly for a fee.
-While many of these services do not charge a traditional APR, optional tips, subscription fees, and fast funding fees can quickly add to your cost of borrowing, so review the terms carefully.
+While many of these services do not charge a traditional APR, optional tips, subscription fees, and fast funding fees can make these apps nearly as costly as payday loans.

 Amount